-- The third sentence points out an important fact contrary to what they think it means.
-When the coyotes killed our young cow, they ate on her remains for more than two months.
+- The third sentence points out an important fact which is twisted in many documents to assume that it is carrion.
+When the coyotes killed our young cow, they ate on her remains for more than a month.
 Because it was winter, January the 9th, 2016 when they killed her, we used her as bait to kill the three coyotes responsible.
 So of course if the coyotes stomachs were examined, it would have looked like carrion.
 Also, during the same time period that the coyotes were nibbling away at our dead cow, they also killed a larger, older cow on the farm to our north, and two younger calves on the farm to our east.

 - The rest of the paragraph is presumption, which everyone knows isn't accurate, but the state bought it as gospel, hook-line-and-sinker.
 What we have found by watching coyotes day and night is that they always hunt at night, while only hunting sometimes during the day.
 They are called diurnal, but I don't believe it.
 Yes, they do come out during the day, but they are primarily night hunters stalking prey when they think they have the cover of darkness.
 The make their rounds in their favorite hunting grounds all night long.
 Rabbits and mice are playing at night, and the coyotes know it.
 They are the easiest prey for coyotes, and probably one of their favorite foods, but they don't go far supplying the calories that a pack of hunting coyotes need.
 Pack?
 Yes, coyotes are not lone hunters like most believe though they will hunt alone.
 I have much video of them hunting together at night.
 Especially after the growth of grass ends in early August, and small animals like rabbits and mice aren't breeding like crazy anymore.